 Initial access and passwords are assigned to freshmen when you meet with your counselors.

 If a parent or student needs more technical support, who can they contact?
 If parents and/or students need help with Canvas, they can click the help icon within Canvas and file a help ticket.
-The help ticket goes to the district’s Canvas administrator who is available remotely during this time.
-For help with Google or other district technology resources, please email firstname.lastname@example.org Our Technology Team is working remotely and will be responding to requests during school hours.
+The help ticket goes to the district’s Canvas administrator.
+For help with Google or other district technology resources, please email email@example.com Our Technology Team responds to requests during school hours.

 Device and Hardware Support